pypi/warehouse/docs/development/getting-started.rst

-After you set up your development environment and ensure you can run the tests and build the documentation (using the instructions in this document), please look at our `open issues that are labelled "good first issue"`_, find one you want to work on, comment on it to say you're working on it, then submit a pull request.
+After you set up your development environment and ensure you can run the tests and build the documentation (using the instructions in this document), please take a look at :doc:`our guide to the Warehouse codebase <../application>`.
+Then, look at our `open issues that are labelled "good first issue"`_, find one you want to work on, comment on it to say you're working on it, then submit a pull request.
 Use our :doc:`submitting-patches` documentation to help.

 Setting up a development environment to work on Warehouse should be a